Punch-Drunk Love (soundtrack)

 Punch-Drunk Love is the 2002 soundtrack album featuring music composed by Jon Brion for the film of the same name.
-The album includes the song "He Needs Me" from the 1980 Robert Altman movie Popeye.
+The album includes the song "He Needs Me" by Shelley Duvall from Robert Altman's 1980 film Popeye.
 The soundtrack received an enthusiastic review from classical music critic Greg Sandow.

 Brion provides main vocals (in addition to playing most of the instruments) in the song "Here We Go".

 Track listing

 All tracks composed by Jon Brion except where otherwise noted.